openstack/ironic/doc/source/admin/drivers/ilo.rst

     {
       "url": "<url of firmware image file>",
-      "checksum": "<md5 checksum of firmware image file to verify the image>", "component": "<device on which firmware image will be flashed>" }
+      "checksum": "<SHA256, SHA512, or MD5 checksum of firmware image file to verify the image>", "component": "<device on which firmware image will be flashed>" }